PacktPublishing/Hands-On-Data-Analytics-for-Beginners-with-Google-Colaboratory-Video-/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-<LI>Pythonic Programming
+<LI>Python Programming (Version 3)
 <LI>Intermediate Algebra
 <LI>Descriptive Statistics

 ### Technical Requirements
 This course has the following software requirements:<br/>
-<LI>Python Anaconda Package
+<LI>Python Anaconda Package (will download in the course)
 <LI>64-bit computer.
-<LI>Minimum 3 GB disk space to download and installPython Anaconda package
+<LI>Minimum 3 GB disk space to download and install Python Anaconda package
 <LI>Windows, macOS or Linux.
 <LI>Python​ ​3.5 or above

-Google Chrome System Requirements :
+Browser System Requirements :
 <LI>Chrome
 <LI>Firefox
 <LI>Windows only: Internet Explorer 11, Microsoft Edge